Why ground combat troops need a disposable weapon

 At Saab, we have considerable experience with disposable ground combat weapons thanks to our work producing the highly respected AT4 and NLAW single-use weapon systems, as well as the pioneering weapons that preceded them.
 The modern AT4 family takes in a range of single-use 84-mm recoilless weapons capable of delivering significant anti-personnel, anti-structure and anti-armour effects.
 Members of the AT4 family are effective between 20 and 1000 metres.
 The Next Generation Light Anti-Tank Weapon (NLAW), meanwhile, is a tank killer, capable of destroying even the most advanced modern main battle tanks.
 It has a combat range of 20 to 800 metres.

-Anders Haster, Director Business Management at Saab and a former Swedish armed forces Major, says a great place to start when examining the benefits of disposable weapons is weight.
+Mats Fagerberg, head of marketing and sales at business unit Ground Combat, says a great place to start when examining the benefits of disposable weapons is weight.

 Modern warfare increasingly takes place in complex terrain.
 Troops are operating in situations such as partially destroyed urban areas, with rubble, wires and damaged vehicles creating a range of obstacles that need to be navigated to gain a favourable position.
 In such circumstances, unneeded weight can hinder movement and reduce the risk of mission success.